JerryCuomo/ThinkBlockchain-archive1/How Blockchain Works/README.md

 # How Blockchain Works

 ## Let's review the code then run it!

+**Please submit a PR with your answers.
+Your answers should be added to this README.md file.**

 **1. Go into the sampecode directory**.
 `cd samplecode/Duckchain/duckchain.js`